How to Use Chromecast without Wi-Fi

 1. Connecting Devices to Chromecast without Internet

 So, can you use Chromecast without Wi-Fi in Guest Mode?
 The answer is yes, and no. You can use Chromecast on devices without Wi-Fi to mirror the device’s screen.
-However, you can’t use Chromecast’s full functionality without an internet connection from a host, as shown in the Google image below.
+However, you can’t utilize Chromecast’s full functionality without an internet connection from a host, as shown in the Google image below.

 If you have not realized the functionality of Chromecast’s Guest Mode Wi-Fi beacon yet, it lets your Android tablet or smartphone’s 4G and 5G streaming apps work directly on your TV.
-Users with iOS 11.0+ are also able to use Guest Mode with certain restrictions, as shown in the Google image below.
+Users with iOS 11.0+ can use Guest Mode with certain restrictions, as shown in the Google image below.

 2. Use Chromecast on a Wi-Fi Network without Internet

 Even with the previous information on casting, that’s not to say that you cannot mirror your tablet, phone, or laptop without Wi-Fi.
 Google says Chromecast needs a host, but that doesn’t mean that the host must have an internet connection.

-You simply set up the Chromecast at home with an internet connection using two devices, one for the setup and one for the WLAN.
-You enable hotspot on your smartphone, connect device 2 (PC, tablet, etc.) to the phone’s hotspot, configure Chromecast using device 2, and then shut down device 2.
-The Chromecast is now configured to the phone’s hotspot (WLAN), whether it has an internet connection or not.
+You set up the Chromecast at home with an internet connection using two devices, one for the setup and one for the WLAN.
+You enable the hotspot on your smartphone, connect device 2 (PC, tablet, etc.) to the phone’s hotspot, configure Chromecast using device 2, and then shut down device 2.
+The Chromecast is now configured to the phone’s hotspot (WLAN), whether or not it has an internet connection.

 When connecting the Chromecast to the pre-configured mobile hotspot while traveling, the TV will say it lost the internet.
 Ignore that notification and select the mirror option from the Home app found on your smartphone.
 You’ll then see your Android phone mirrored to the TV.
 In this scenario, casting on-demand streams and installed apps will not work, but mirroring will.

-When traveling, the Chromecast can rarely access a dedicated Wi-Fi network, such as hotel internet and public Wi-Fi hotspots.
-The provider’s two-factor system requires you to accept the service’s terms and conditions, requiring browser functionality that Chromecast doesn’t have.
+The Chromecast can rarely access a dedicated Wi-Fi network when traveling, such as hotel internet and public Wi-Fi hotspots.
+The provider’s two-factor system requires you to accept the service’s terms and conditions, requiring browser functionality to access it, which Chromecast doesn’t have.